African Arts Spring 2010 - Special Issue: Ephemeral Arts 2

-African Arts is published quarterly by the James S. Coleman African Studies Center, University of California, Los Angeles.
+African Arts is published quarterly by the James S. Coleman African Studies Center, UCLA and the African Arts consortium.
 African Arts is distributed by MIT Press Journals.

 Contact Information